HERA-Team/hera_qm/README.md

 ### ant_metrics
 A module to handle visibility-based metrics designed to identify misbehaving antennas.
+The module includes methods to calculate several metrics to identify cross-polarized antennas or dead antennas, based on either their redundancy with other antennas or their relative power.
-The primary class, `Antenna_Metrics` includes methods to calculate several metrics to isolate cross-polarized antennas, dead antennas, or antennas which are forming non-redundant visibilities when they should be.
-And example of using this module is in `scripts/ant_metrics_example_notebook.ipynb`.
+The primary class, `Antenna_Metrics`, includes interfaces to these methods and functions for loading data, iteratively running metrics and removing misbehaving antennas, and saving the results of those metrics in a JSON.
+And example of using this moduleis in `scripts/ant_metrics_example_notebook.ipynb`.

 ### firstcal_metrics
 A module to calculate metrics based on firstcal delay solutions.
 These metrics